refinedev/refine/documentation/blog/2024-09-16-stylex-post.md

 hide_table_of_contents: false
 ---

-**This article was last updated on September 16, 2024, to add sections on Advanced Stylex Techniques, Performance Considerations, Dynamic Styles with JavaScript, and Using Custom CSS Variables for Theming.**
+**This article was last updated on September 16, 2024, to add sections on Advanced Stylex Techniques, Performance Considerations, and Using Custom CSS Variables for Theming.**

 ## Introduction